 The other two important things are the Mensa and the Library.
 You will have a tour of both when you arrive, and both require having the UniCard.
-The Mensa closest to our building is the "Mensa Institutsviertel" which is open always open from 11:30 to 14:00 (Mo - Fri) and the main dishes cost around $3 \in$ for students.
+The Mensa closest to our building is the "Mensa Institutsviertel" which is open always open from 11:30 to 14:00 (Mo - Fri) and the main dishes cost around 3 € for students.

 University of Freiburg has its own gym and sport courses you can take for a very fair price.
-You can find the program at the homepage of Hochschulsport Uni Freiburg.
+You can find the programme at the homepage of Hochschulsport Uni Freiburg.

 If you want to get around easily and cheap, you should consider purchasing the "SemesterTicket" which will allow you to use all trams, trains and buses in the RVF region for around 90 € per semester (6 months).
 It will even take you to the Black Forest!
 You need to be enrolled to purchase this ticket.
+Alternatively, there is also the "Deutschland-Ticket" valid for the entire area of Germany for 58 € per month (if you are below 27 years old: Deutschland-Ticket JugendBW for 39,42 € per month).